About Pumas

 Where Do Pumas Live?

-The puma has the largest geographic range of any native terrestrial mammal in the Western hemisphere, spanning 23 countries from southern Alaska down to the southern tip of Chile.
+The puma has the largest geographic range of any native terrestrial mammal in the Western Hemisphere, spanning 23 countries from southern Alaska down to the southern tip of Chile.
 Pumas inhabit every forest type across their range as well as montane deserts and open steppe grasslands.

 • Historic Puma Range